 How to Get to Banff

 Most people visiting Banff will fly into Calgary International Airport (YYC).
 YYC is about 1.5 hours away from Downtown Banff, which is crazy that a major city has such close access to the mountains!
-To get to Banff from Calgary, you’ll either have to rent a car and drive, or take the Banff Airporter.
+To get to Banff from Calgary, you’ll either have to rent a car and drive, take the Banff Airporter, or another shuttle service.
 Read more about how to get from Calgary to Banff here.

 The other option is to fly into Edmonton.
 Edmonton is the bigger city, but the airport isn’t as well connected.
-It will also take you four hours of driving from Edmonton to Banff.
+It will also take you four hours to drive from Edmonton to Banff.

 What to Pack for Your Banff Honeymoon